 Experiencing Colfax in Denver is essential, and Steve’s is one of the best restaurants for getting a sense of the area.
 Denver isn’t known for its hot dogs, so Steve’s brings other cities’ delicacies to our town.
 The Atlanta Dog, The Chicago Dog, The Bronx Dog - all options are done really well, and the location inside an old gas station is quite an experience.
 Great for kids, great for beer-drinking, great for anyone craving a hot dog.

-This restaurant, interestingly enough, opened before dope was legalized in Denver.
-Part breakfast joint with crazy biscuit game, part pizza joint with crazy thin crust pie game.
-The Cowboy is the very best hangover cure in town - it's also the best way to work your way into another hangover the next day.
+Part breakfast joint with crazy good biscuits, part pizza joint with crazy good thin crust pies.
+The Cowboy is the very best hangover cure in town - it’s also the best way to work your way into another hangover.

-The restaurant itself hasn't hasn't been around long, but Linger's space has.
-It used to be Denver's busiest mortuary, and originally had us all a little concerned: what the f*ck were they doing turning a former corpse ranch into a restaurant?
+The restaurant itself hasn’t hasn’t been around long, but Linger’s space has.
+It used to be Denver’s busiest mortuary, and originally that had us all a little concerned.
 Well, it turns out they knew exactly what they were doing.
 After holding strong in an area known for quick restaurant turnover, Linger still has one of the best brunches in town.

 Every drunken night out with a group needs a good jumping off point.
 And if you’re looking to get rowdy with your crew, you can’t do much better than getting the night started here.
 Great Mexican in a great neighborhood.
 Load up on chips and queso, and probably/obviously tequila.

-The classiest of classy restaurants in Denver.
-Not because of the price (which will be pretty high) - more so because of the complete attention to detail and quality.
+Fruition is the classiest of classy restaurants in Denver.
+Not just because of the price (which will be pretty high) - more so because of the complete attention to detail and quality.
 The food and environment are both worth every penny.

 One of the best Chinese spots in town, and definitely the best nice weather Chinese spot in town.
-Once they open up the windows, it's time to head over.
-The food definitely veers on the American-style side of Chinese, but the house specials are great.
-And the staff is super friendly, too.
+Once they open up the windows, it’s time to head over.
+The food definitely veers on the American-style side of Chinese, and the house specials are great.